ben-vargas/ai-cli-proxy-api/README.md

 ### Why This Fork Exists

 The **Amp CLI** requires custom routing patterns to function properly.
-The upstream CLIProxyAPI project maintainers opted not to merge Amp-specific routing support into the main codebase to keep it focused on Factory CLI compatibility.
+The upstream CLIProxyAPI project maintainers opted not to merge Amp-specific routing support into the main codebase.

 ### Which Version Should You Use?

 - **Use this fork** if you want to run **both Factory CLI and Amp CLI** with the same proxy server
 - **Use upstream** ([router-for-me/CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI)) if you only need Factory CLI support

+### 📖 Complete Setup Guide

+**→ [USING_WITH_FACTORY_AND_AMP.md](USING_WITH_FACTORY_AND_AMP.md)** - Comprehensive guide for using this proxy with both Factory CLI (Droid) and Amp CLI and IDE extensions, including OAuth setup, configuration examples, and troubleshooting.

 ### Key Differences